fdesse/starterkit-lessons/first-analysis-steps/minimal-dv-job.md

 {% callout "ROOT  ntuple" %}
 A ROOT ntuple is the standard file to store data used for analysis at LHCb.
 It usually contains one or several trees, which themselves have branches.
-A tree usually corresponds to a given decay, and the branches corresponds to the variables associated to this decay.
+A tree usually corresponds to a given decay, and the branches correspond to the variables associated to this decay.
 Each tree can be seen as a large matrix, with each row corresponding to an event and each column corresponding to a variable.
 Let's imagine a simple example: one wants to study the decay 'B0 -> K* e+ e-', and has an ntuple with two trees: data and MC.
 The data tree has 2 branches: Nevent (number of the event), B0_M (the reconstructed mass the B0).
-The MC has 3 branches: Nevent, B0_M and B0_TRUE_M (the true mass of the B0)
+The MC has 3 branches: Nevent, B0_M and B0_TRUE_M (the true mass of the B0).
 {% endcallout %}

 {% objectives "Learning Objectives" %}